rh-mobb/aro-workshop-content/aro-content/200-ops/day2/scaling-nodes.md

     ![Web Console - MachineSets Edit Count](/assets/images/web-console-machinesets-edit-count.png){ align=center }

 Congratulations!
 You've successfully scaled your cluster up and back down to three nodes.

+### Summary and Next Steps

+Here you learned how to:

+* Scale worker nodes via CLI.
+* Scale worker nodes via console.

+Next, you will learn how to:

+* Create machine and cluster autoscaler.